livesup-dev/livesup/README.md

 ---

-Join our community on [Slack](https://join.slack.com/t/livesup-community/shared_invite/zt-1f6hn8log-QrrgQfaTpunxxMXf9U8MuA) if you have questions, or just to say hi 🎉.
+:warning: Join our community on [Slack](https://join.slack.com/t/livesup-community/shared_invite/zt-1f6hn8log-QrrgQfaTpunxxMXf9U8MuA) if you have questions, or just to say hi 🎉.

+---

 **Table of Contents**